vernonclarke/Day_R_analysis/README.md

 		axis(1, at=unique_x, labels=unique_x)
 		axis(2)
 	}

-	#     notes on random mixed effects model
-	#     y ~ x + (1|s):
-	#     formula specifies how the dependent variable y is modeled in relation to the predictor variable x and the random effect of the subject s
-	#     y: This is the dependent variable you are trying to model or predict.
-	#     ~: The tilde separates the dependent variable from the independent variables and random effects.
-	#     x: This is the independent (or fixed-effect) variable.
-The model will estimate how y varies with x.
-	#     +: The plus sign indicates that you are including more terms in the model.
-	#     (1|s): This is a random intercept for subject s.
-In other words, each subject is allowed to have its own baseline value of y that is randomly distributed around the overall mean of y.

 	# if random effects model is singular
 	isSingular.fun <- function(formula, data){
 		mod <- suppressMessages(lmer(formula=formula, data=data))